 I’ve always loved this: “appropriate adaptiveness is not a natural tension- it has to be designed.”
 OK, I can hear you quietly sniggering.

 When you are dealing with the innovation process you naturally have tension.
-Often if you have no tension or simply too much slack built into the process, you don’t end up in achieving a good result, it falls well below expectations. it is often this lack of designed-in ‘tension’ that is not appreciated like it should be within the innovation process.
+Often if you have no tension or simply too much slack built into the process, you don’t end up in achieving a good result.
+Results fall well below expectations.
+It is often this lack of designed-in ‘tension’ that is not appreciated like it should be within the innovation process.
 The wrong tension is left to eat away at the innovation process.
 Getting the right balance of tension is critical to get the best out of the ‘system’ of innovation.

 Firstly a cautionary warning here.